Autumn Budget 2025: A tax hike that redefines wealth for a decade

 Currently, the standard rate of IHT stands at 40%, applicable to the portion of your estate exceeding the prevailing threshold, also known as the ‘nil rate band,’ which is currently set at £325,000.

 An additional threshold is also available in certain circumstances.
-For instance, if you’re leaving property to your immediate family, your executors can use an additional £175,000, known as the residence nil-rate band (provided your overall estate value is under £2 million) against the value of the property.
+For instance, if you’re leaving your main residence to your children or other direct descendants, your executors can use an additional allowance of up to £175,000, known as the residence nil-rate band (provided your overall estate value is under £2 million) against the value of the property.

 Through strategic planning, we can empower you to manage your affairs effectively, enabling you to pass on the maximum portion of your estate to your chosen beneficiaries.
 Together, we can mitigate the burden on your loved ones, minimising their financial obligations.